If you’re wondering where to stay in Reno, you’re in the right place. In this article, I will give you an insight into the best areas to stay in Reno.

 Instead, you must think about the weather, skiing in winter and walking in summer, the outdoor life in general as well as a good tourist infrastructure.

-- Where to Stay in Reno for Nightlife?
+See more: Where to Stay in Las Vegas

 Nevada is the driest state in the USA.
 Las Vegas is now its largest and busiest city, arguably the gambling and entertainment city in the world, certainly the Americas.
 Reno which is also a centre for gambling is a much quieter place.

 Las Vegas is Nevada’s main airport with a huge number of international and domestic flights.
 Reno-Tahoe International Airport is largely for domestic travel but some connections into Mexico, Amtrak, and road travel, links Nevada to California to the west and the rest of the USA to primarily to the north and east.

 Nevada boasts an all-year-round tourist trade.
 Reno’s proximity to the Sierra Nevada and Lake Tahoe mean those numbers in the winter enjoy the outdoor life, especially skiing.
 As the snow recedes and spring arrives, the region opens up for hikers, bikers, and campers.